£50 million funding to tackle inequalities in cardiovascular disease

 The announcement is among NIHR’s responses to delivering the government’s health and growth mission and NHS 10-year plan.
 This aims for fewer lives lost to the biggest killers, with the shift from sickness to prevention to move towards a fairer Britain where everyone lives well for longer.

-Nine universities have successfully applied to become part of the consortium and will collaborate with many other organisations around the UK.
+The successful universities will collaborate with many other organisations around the UK.
 These include other universities and research institutes, charities, social enterprise organisations, local councils, NHS trusts and industry, to ensure system-wide change can be delivered.
 The universities leading the partnerships are:

 - University of Glasgow